thosgood/this-weeks-finds/markdown/201-250/week232.md

 available as [hep-th/0307085](http://xxx.lanl.gov/abs/hep-th/0307085).

 This effect is a bit less shocking if we put the units back in.
-I've secretly been setting 4πG = 1, where G is Newton's gravitational constant.
-If we put that constant back in - let's call it k instead of 4πG - we get
+I've secretly been setting 4\pi G = 1, where G is Newton's gravitational constant.
+If we put that constant back in - let's call it k instead of 4\pi G - we get

 exp(kp") = exp(kp) exp(kp')